pandamicro/audio-control-game/README.md

 ## Try it out

 Published at https://pandamicro.github.io/audio-control-game/web/

-Pleasy use desktop chrome or mobile chrome(android) to permit microphone usage
+Pleasy use desktop chrome or mobile chrome(android) and permit microphone usage

 ## Core feature in this game